Angular2Guy/AngularAndSpringWithMaps/README.md

 ## Kubernetes setup
 In the helm directory is a kubernetes setup to run the angularandspringwithmaps project with minikube.
 The Helm chart deployes the postgres database and the angularandspringwithmaps with the needed parameters to run.
 It uses the resource limit support of Jdk 16 to limit memory.
 Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.

+## GraalVM native image
+In the file buildNative.sh are the steps to create a native image of the project with GraalVM.
+The image uses the prod profile and needs a Postgresql Database.
+A example howto provide the database can be found in the file docker-postgres.sh.
+Then the native image can be run(start time around 0.5 sec).

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: